 The final edit

-After proofreading, you might want to make a few additions or changes, move sections around or even completely re-write parts of the assignment.
+After proofreading your assignments, you might want to make a few additions or changes, move sections around, or even completely rewrite parts of the assignments.
 Before you hand it in, have one final look through it and make sure to check the following:

 - Your grammar